Cold vs. Allergies

 What’s the difference between the common cold & allergies?

 A cold is caused by a virus or bacteria and symptoms can take a few days to appear after being exposed.
-Cold’s are contagious and can last 3-14 days.
+Colds are contagious and can last 3-14 days.
 It’s typical of a cold to occur during Winter months but they can happen any time.
-Allergies are cause by an overactive immune system.
+Allergies are caused by an overactive immune system.
 Your body mistakes harmless things, such as dust or pollen, for germs and mounts an attack on them.
-When that happens, the body releases a chemical called histamine and this can cause inflammation of your passageways and you will start sneezing and coughing.
-Allergy symptoms can last days to months (as long as your in contact with the allergy trigger and a short time after).
+When that happens, the body releases a chemical called histamine which can cause inflammation of your passageways and you will start sneezing and coughing.
+Allergy symptoms can last days to months (as long as you are in contact with the allergy trigger and a short time after).
 Allergies can appear any time of the year (although typically seasonal) and symptoms can begin immediately after coming in contact with the allergy trigger.

 Common cold symptoms: